BA, 1991, MA, 1994, PhD (Modern European History), 1998, University of California, Los Angeles

 She also works and assists with running a New Orleans based LGBTQ+ Generation Z arts collective, Eyeridium, which is a blend of original and fan art, crafts, crochet, quilts, and candles.

-Her latest endeavor in the Spring 2020 came with the onset of COVID-19, where she began making masks in mid-March, and by April, had co-founded Million Masks a Day, a resource and Facebook group dedicated to providing resources and information to sewists around the country making masks for frontline workers.
+As with many, Townsend Gard found herself at the beginning of the pandemic trying to help with the mask shortage.
+She started a resource and Facebook group dedicated to providing resources and information to sewists around the country making masks for frontline workers.
 As part of this endeavor, she personally made more than 800 masks, donating them to a Tulane pediatric immigration clinic, homeless programs, and a Ninth Ward local supermarket.
 She also was awarded two grants, one from Newcomb Institute and the other from the Taylor Center, to purchase equipment and more than 1000 yards of fabric for 7th Ward sewists working to make masks.

 Out of this work came the Homemade Mask Virtual Summit in June 2020, sponsored by the Newcomb Institute, and co-sponsored by the Taylor Center for Innovation and Design Thinking, where scientists and sewists came together over two days to discuss the state and science of homemade masks.
 This included over 55 panelists and 600 sewists, with the outcome an infographic developed to assist in translating information on mask-making best practices.
 Townsend Gard was one of the lead authors on the infographic.